uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 	![](images/worksheet_1/faces.jpg)

-- hold down shift and select two faces on the edge of the trophy, it is important that you select the faces that are in line with the z axis.
+- Hold down shift and select two faces on the edge of the trophy, it is important that you select the faces that are in line with the z axis.
 The Thick grid line should be in line with the faces.

 	![](images/worksheet_1/select_faces.jpg)